 In 2012, Andreas Koopmann was appointed Chairman of Georg Fischer Ltd. Since 2003, Mr. Koopmann has been a member of the Board of Directors of Nestlé, its 1st Vice-Chairman and a member of the Chairman’s and Corporate Governance Committee.
 Moreover, Andreas Koopmann is a member of the Board of Directors of the CSD Group, a leading Swiss engineering and consulting firm.
 He is also a member of the Board of Directors of Sonceboz SA, a world-leading SME in the development and production of micro-electric motors mainly for the automotive industry.
 Over many years he has shown his commitment to Switzerland's place as an industrial center through his work on the managing bodies of Swissmem, the Swiss federation for the mechanical and electrical engineering industries.

-Carole Ackermann is the CEO and co-founder of the private associated company Diamondscull AG, which invests in start-up companies in the fields of medicine, high-tech, and information and communication technology.
-She has over 20 years of international and intercultural management experience from being on the Executive Boards of SMEs and large enterprises.
+Carole Ackermann is the CEO and co-founder of private holding company Diamondscull AG, which invests in medical, high-tech, and ITC start-ups.
+She has more than twenty years of international and intercultural management experience on the Executive Boards of SMEs and large companies.

-As a member of the Board of Directors at Allianz Schweiz, Plaston Holding AG, WMP Wealth Management, and SwissTXT, she has experience in strategy, nomination and compensation committees – always with an enthusiasm for employees and innovation.
+As a member of the Board of Directors for such companies as Allianz Suisse, BKW, BVZ Holding, and Plaston, she has experience with new business models, and an unwavering commitment to employees and innovation.

-Previously, she was a consultant and manager at Interbrand and Arthur Andersen and also director of Marketing and Investor Relations at Saurer.
-As director for Corporate Development, she provided support for a management buyout with private equity investors and subsequently took over the responsibility for the medical department and China.
-She brings this experience with her as president of Business Angels Switzerland, co-president of Angel for Ladies, and member of the Board of Directors at be-advanced, a Bern-based innovation promotion agency.
+Previously, she served as an advisor and manager of Interbrand and Arthur Andersen, and as a marketing and investor relations director at Saurer.
+As the director of Corporate Development, she oversaw a management buyout with private equity investors before assuming responsibility for the medical division and China.
+She contributes this experience as jury member at various start-up organizations, the co-president of Angels for Ladies, and member of the Board of Directors for be-advanced, an innovation promotion agency from Bern.

 Richard Fritschi is Board of Director at multiple private and public companies.
 He started his career with Luwa AG working between London and Paris.
 After the army services, he continued his studies at the Swiss Institute for Economy in Zürich and later attended an advanced management program called “The General Manager” at the Harvard Business School.